 STATE-OF-THE-ART FACILITIES: Our Academic Mall looks a lot different with the new classroom building that opened for the fall 2014 semester.
 Three stories, filled with technologically-advanced classrooms and multiple academic departments available for student access, students are often found getting Starbucks after class or studying in one of the buildings' seven study lounges.
 See photos of the outside and inside by visiting nmu.edu/newjamrich.

-LEADING BY EXAMPLE: About 2,600 NMU students –nearly one-third of the student body – participate in the Superior Edge program, one of Northern’s two nationally recognized leadership programs.
-Superior Edge is open to all students, regardless of class, major or past leadership experience. nmu.edu/superioredge … Northern’s Student Leader Fellowship Program, which recently celebrated its 20th anniversary and annually selects 50 participants for a two-year leadership learning experience, was the recipient of the 2012 Dalton Institute’s Best Practices Award. nmu.edu/slfp
+ENGAGED CAMPUS: Northern Michigan University received the 2013 Engaged Campus of the Year Award from the Michigan Campus Compact.
+Nearly one third of NMU students—more than 2,900—participate in the Superior Edge program, one of Northern’s two nationally recognized leadership programs.
+Superior Edge is open to all students, regardless of class, major or past leadership experience. nmu.edu/superioredge Northern’s Student Leader Fellowship Program, which is in its 22nd year and annually selects 50 participants for a two-year leadership learning experience, was the recipient of the 2012 Dalton Institute’s Best Practices Award. nmu.edu/slfp

-MAKE A VISIT:.
-A favorite feature during student visits to NMU is a pre-arranged one-on-one meeting with a faculty member in the student’s academic field of interest...nmu.edu/visit.
+MAKE A VISIT: A favorite feature during student visits to NMU is a pre-arranged one-on-one meeting with a faculty member in the student’s academic field of interest...nmu.edu/visit.
 One way to bring a whole classroom of students to Northern without leaving your school grounds is to set up a virtual field trip.
 NMU offers virtual field trips on a wide variety of topics.
-To learn more, go to www.nmu.edu/careerpathways.
+To learn more, go to nmu.edu/careerpathways.
 Northern covers any connection costs related to a virtual field trip for K-12 grades.